yofukashino/PremiumScreenShare/README.md

 The maximum capability is 2160p with 360 FPS.

-This plugin is compatible with plugins like HideDisabledEmojis or Freemoji.
+This plugin is compatible with plugins like HideDisabledEmojis or NitroSpoof.

 Direct Download Link: [dev.tharki.PremiumScreenShare.asar](https://github.com/Tharki-God/PremiumScreenShare/releases/latest/download/dev.tharki.PremiumScreenShare.asar)